-SECURITY FOR WHISTLEBLOWERS
+SECURITY FOR WHISTLEBLOWERS AND SOURCES

 That is why you must take all possible actions to preserve your anonymity.
 You need to be aware of the social and technical risks, and take the right countermeasures to protect yourself.
 The most applicable protection strategies depend on the scenario, especially those related to social risks.